ThomasWaldmann/moin-2.0-dev/docs/devel/translate.rst

 First steps with a new *.po file
 ````````````````````````````````

-A newly created need a few modifications to be done before every
+A newly created translation needs a few initial preparations.
-translator can use it.

 * replace "``PROJECT``" with "``MoinMoin 2``"